EricRohlfs/OSSDC-Hacking-Book_wiki/Vision.md

 # Intent and motive

-OSSDC Initiative was created to bring together the best open source technologies and open research to allow anyone (not only experts) build affordable self driving cars and autonomous mobile robots, from toy size (RC cars) to full size (full size cars).
+OSSDC Initiative was created to bring together the best open source technologies and open research to allow anyone (not only experts) build affordable self driving cars and autonomous mobile robots in a DIY manner, from toy size (RC cars) to full size (full size cars).

 # Role of the book